nasa/fprime/docs/Tutorials/MathComponent/writing-unit-tests-5.md

 ## Summary

 Here you setup a directory and build to start writing unit tests for `MathReceiver`.
-It is up to you to implement the ADD, SUB, MUL, and DIV tests.
-The next section will work on building other types of tests.
+The next section will work on building new types of tests.
 Before moving onto the next section, do the following setup to prepare for random testing.

 ```cpp